c-blake/bu/doc/tim.md

 The large sigma distances suggest errors are a bit underestimated.
 More careful study showed the situation is mostly very leptokurtotic..
 (I saw excess kurtosis over 12) meaning wild tail events are much more common than expectations from light-tailed noise.
-So, one cannot use sigma alone for t-tests.
+So, one *cannot use sigma alone* for comparison.
 This wild distribution itself is likely irreproducible over time or across test machines.
 Running that set of tests with fixed CPU frequency and very minimal background activity would very likely make these distributions less hostile.